Transformers · OrevateAI

 Frequently Asked Questions

-The most common and versatile phrase to say “Happy Birthday” in German is “Alles Gute zum Geburtstag.”
-This translates to “All the best for your birthday” and is appropriate for virtually any situation, from casual to more formal settings.
+The most common and widely accepted phrase is “Alles Gute zum Geburtstag.”
+This translates to “All the best for your birthday” and is suitable for nearly all situations, from casual to formal.

 About the Author